geomagpy/magpy/README.md

         data = read('/path/to/IMAGCDF/*.cdf')

 If the IMAGCDF archive contains contents referring to different time columns, then 'FileContents' will give you some information about them.
+Please note that MagPy will read all time columns with similar maximum length if you do not specify a specific time column.
 The **select** options allows you to specifically load lower resolution data like scalar or temperature readings.

         print(data.header.get('FileContents'))